Panda-bob/UnixNetworkApiExample/README.md

 # The Unix Network Socket API Example
 ## example 1
 * the socket client connect the server, then client send the data to server
-* the server printf the client data in stdout
+* the server print the client data in stdout
 ## example 2
-* the zero copy echo server and zero copy stdin client
+* the zero copy echo server,dup socket fd to STDOUT_FILENO clinet
+* use splice sendfile vmsplice tee and dup2
 ## example 3
 * use epoll create a reactor network frame